orvedahl/finite-difference/Notes.md

 Tox is not tied to `pytest`, it could easily be configured to run your own bash scripts or any arbitrary commands.

+The best idea is to define package requirements in the `setup.py` file as well as a `requirements.txt` file.
+This seems redundant, but the locations serve different purposes; one for installing and one for building/deploying the actual package.
+The `requirements.txt` file should be regarded as the necessary packages that any given Python environment needs to build and run the package.
+Then the `deps` line would simply read this file using: `deps = -rrequirements.txt`.

 To run tox, simply type `tox` from the same directory as the `tox.ini` file.
 It should build the environments and run the test commands.

-Simply change the above `tox.ini` file to read:
+The full `tox.ini` file is quite simple:
 ```
 [tox]
-envlist = py38,py39
+envlist = 3.7.12,py38,py39,system
-skipsdist = true

 [testenv]
-deps = pytest
+deps = -rrequirements.txt
+install_command =
+    pip install {opts} {packages}
-commands = pytest
+commands =
+    pytest tests/

+passenv =
+    PYTHONPATH
+    FD_USE_FORTRAN
+    FD_F90_COMPILER
+    FD_EXTRA_COMPILE_FLAGS
+    FD_LIBRARIES
+    FD_LIBRARY_DIRS
+    FD_INCLUDE_DIRS
 ```
+Multiple Python versions are run by placing pyenv environment names in the `envlist`, although the tox standard ones can also be used (`py38`, `py39`) provided the Python executables can be found.
+To make multiple Python versions work in a single instance, they must all be found in the `PATH`.
-Now we leverage pyenv to make the requested Python versions available, using `pyenv local 3.8.12 3.9.10`.
-Now you can rerun `tox` and it will show the tests being run in the Python 3.8 environment and the same tests being run in the Python 3.9 environment.
-Of course each environment needs to have all the necessary
+We can leverage pyenv to make the requested Python versions available, using `pyenv local system system 3.7.12 3.8.12 3.9.10`.
+The first entry is considered the default version to use.
+Now you can rerun `tox` and it will show the entire test suite being run in all four environments.

+The `install_command` is how the dependencies will be installed, this does not have to be a `pip` command, although that is the default.
+Above lists a generic `pip install`, but with the magic variables `{opts}` and `{packages}`, which are expanded by tox as necessary.
+The command can involve multiple separate sub commands, one per line.
+Similarly for the `commands` entry, each line represents a separate command that will be executed; these tests are quite simple in that they only use pip and pytest, but a custom command could be included, such as forcing a ML algorithm to train first by calling a python script.

+The `passenv` entry is a list of environment variables that will be passed from the "host" environment into each testing environment.

+The package does not need to be pre-built in order to run tox.
+Tox will end up building the package for each environment anyway.

 # Continuous Integration
 Continuous Integration (CI) automates the integration of code changes from multiple